microcks/microcks.io/content/documentation/explanations/dispatching.md

 * Via Microcks [OpenAPI extensions](/documentation/references/artifacts/openapi-conventions/#openapi-extensions) or [AsyncAPI extensions](/documentation/references/artifacts/asyncapi-conventions/#asyncapi-extensions) that allow this customization as well.

 ## Advanced dispatchers and rules

+### QUERY HEADER dispatcher

+Since Microcks `1.11`, the `QUERY_HEADER` dispatching strategy is available on REST mocks and allows specifying one or many request headers as the criterion to find a matching response.

+If you want to use it, you can just specify a dispatching rule where header names are separated by a `&&`.
+An example rule can be `x-api-key && x-tenant` - in this case, Microcks will use both request headers values to find a matching response.

 ### JSON BODY dispatcher